-You would like to come to TUHH for a short-term project or internship (study project, bachelor or master thesis)?
+You would like to come to TUHH for a project work or internship ?

 The TUHH Researach Institutes will provide you a contact with relevant supervising professor, as well as the information on your short term reserach opportunity and assist with application questions.

-For detailed information on short-term student stays and how to register at TUHH please check: Visitng international research students
+For detailed information on short-term student´s project stays at TUHH please check: Visiting international research students

-For detailed information on doctoral research stays check: Guest researchers
+For detailed information on doctoral research stays please check: Guest researchers